MIT-Emerging-Talent/ET6-practice-code-review/README.md

 ### 💡 Innovation through Collaboration

- Every detour is a chance for discovery, and every 404 is an invitation to innovate.
+ Every detour is a chance for discovery, and every 404 is an invitation to innovate

  By leveraging our diverse skills, we create a culture where: